Resources

 Desire evolves

 Desire is not fixed.
 It can grow, fade, or shift depending on life stages, stress, or emotional connection.
-Talking about change is part of keeping intimacy respectful.
+Talking about change helps keep intimacy respectful.

 Saying "not now" or "I am not sure" is part of the conversation.
 It keeps the relationship alive without forcing anything.